ChainSafe/ChainGuardian/README.md

 ### Development

 It's best to use local network.
-Local network is configured using `docker-compose.yml`.
+Local network is configured using `docker-compose` (currently available lighthouse-testnet.yml).
+For the first time you need to run setup script (`setup.sh`) on path `./testnet/lighthouse` then type `docker-compose -f lighthouse-testnet.yml up` in terminal,
-By typing `docker-compose up` in terminal, you will get:
+you will get:
-- geth eth1 node with private POA network
-- deposit contract deployed on that private eth1 network
-    - contract is always deployed on address `0x2F1598e74b146F5687174C13f8EDCF490B2492e3`
+- 2 working lighthouse beacon nodes (port: 5052 and 6052)
-- lighthouse eth2 private network
+- lighthouse validator with 15 dummy account

-Local testnet is started with 16 validators but only 15 are active (run using lighthouse docker validator).
-Url of local testnet beacon node is: `http://localhost:5052`;
-You can use this account to validate using ChainGuardian (skip withdrawal key):
-- private key: `0x03cffafa1cbaa7e585eaee07a9d35ae57f6dfe19a9ea53af9c37e9f3dfac617c`
-- public key: `0x872c61b4a7f8510ec809e5b023f5fdda2105d024c470ddbbeca4bc74e8280af0d178d749853e8f6a841083ac1b4db98f`
+To start using local network just add beacon node with address `http://localhost:5052` and implement any keystore.
+In case of longer break it is recommended to update genesis time before starting local tesnet with `reset_genesis_time.sh` script

 ## Packaging
 We use [Electron builder](https://www.electron.build/) to build and package the application.
 By default you can run the following to package for your current platform: